wrenfold/wrenfold-benchmarks/README.md

 - The original python symbolic implementations can be found in the [scripts](/scripts) directory.
 - SymForce outputs were last updated using version `0.9.0`.
-- For SymForce generated methods, we compare to both "chain rule" and "first order approximation" versions of the generated functions.
-See sections `B.1` and `B.2` of the [paper](https://arxiv.org/abs/2204.07889). wrenfold outputs are always computed via the chain-rule method.
+- For SymForce generated methods, we compare to chain-rule versions of the generated functions.
+See sections `B.1` and `B.2` of the [paper](https://arxiv.org/abs/2204.07889).

 ## Building